go-outside-labs/story-protocol-takehome/literature_review/README.md

-#### Encrypting and decryption a message with a sampled error vector
+#### Part III: Encryption and Decryption of a Message with a Sampled Error Vector

-To illustrate how LWE can work, let's operate our message vector over a ring modulo `mod`, so some information is lost and then use Gaussian Elimination (a method to solve linear equations) to recover the original message.
+To illustrate how LWE can work, we operate our message vector over a ring modulo `mod`, so some information is lost and then use Gaussian Elimination (a method to solve linear equations) to recover the original message.

 First, we represent a message vector `m0` of size `m`, where each element has modulo `mod`.

 Next, we encrypt this message with a simple `B = A * s + e + m0`, where `s` is the secret and `e` is an error vector.

 Then, we set the ciphertext as the tuple `c = (B, A)` and decrypt `c = (B, A)` for a given `s`, such that `m1 = m0 + e`.
-The original message should be retrieved!

 <br>